New Jersey: Protect Animals From Extreme Conditions In Motor Vehicles!

 You can help change that.

-Your voice is needed to urge your state senator to support and co-sponsor S1175.
+Your voice is needed to urge your state legislators to support and co-sponsor A.4540/S1175.
 This lifesaving bill provides civil and criminal immunity to persons who in good faith enter a motor vehicle to rescue an animal if the person reasonably believes that the animal is in immediate danger.

 The bill also requires that appropriate rescue personnel are contacted and a reasonable attempt to locate the owner or operator of the motor vehicle is made unless urgent circumstances make it too difficult to do so.

-Please use the form below to send an email to your state senator today to ask them to support and co-sponsor S1175.
+Please use the form below to send an email to your state legislators today to ask them to support and co-sponsor A.4540/S1175.

 Animal protection advocate and actress Kim Basinger sent a letter to Craigslist CEO Jim Buckmaster with an urgent request the company end all animal posts on its platform.January 25, 2021 Press Release